nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 #### List all class groups: `list class`

-Show a list of all class groups.

-Format: `list class`

-##### Filter class groups

-Show a list of class groups belonging to a module.
+Use the list class command to display your class groups in TAssist's "Classes" tab.
+You may filter these class groups by specifying an optional module.

-Format: `list class m/MODULE_INDEX`
+Format: `list class [m/MODULE_INDEX]`

 * Displays the class groups belonging to the module at the specified `MODULE_INDEX`.
+If `MODULE_INDEX` is not specified, displays all class groups.
 * The index refers to the index number shown in the displayed module list.
 * The index **must be a positive integer** 1, 2, 3, …​